DEBBY-CODE/stats_canada_retail_food_prices/README.md

 - Docker: Containerization for running services like Kestra

-- Python: Used in scripts to support ingestion, backfilling, and incremental data loads
+- Python & DLT Package: Used in scripts to support ingestion and incremental data loads

 - Kestra: Workflow orchestration (GCS → BigQuery etc.)

+- Slack: To get success or failure notifications of our pipeline jobs in Kestra

 - DBT Cloud: Data transformation & modeling

 - Power BI: Data visualization

-## How to Reproduce the Project (Detailed Section)
+## Reproducing the Project (Detailed Section)
 This section provides a step-by-step guide to replicating the entire pipeline, from infrastructure provisioning to dashboard development.

 As seen in section 2, this project uses a Compute Engine VM instance to run the ingestion and orchestration components.
 However, you can also run everything locally if preferred.